Best daily deals

 The internet is flooded with all sorts of newcomers to audio products, and it has never been more overwhelming to parse the junk from the gold.
 Sure, the reliable standbys are out there, but the bargain hunters willing to take a chance on inexpensive unknowns might get a dud or a diamond in the rough.
 KZ is a popular brand among budget audiophiles and it produces a dizzying roster of earbuds—all with equally dizzying names.
 We spent a week with the KZ ZSN Pro X to see what kind of performance you can get out of $30 USD earphones.
 It’s better than you might expect.

-Editor’s note: this KZ ZSN Pro X review was updated on April 18, 2023, to answer frequently asked questions (FAQ), and to update formatting.
+Editor’s note: this KZ ZSN Pro X review was updated on October 29, 2024, to add a comparison between this product and the KZ ZS10 Pro.

 Anyone who wants a pretty good set of wired earbuds will like the overall performance from KZ’s earbuds.
 More specifically, bargain hunters can feel the satisfaction of getting a deal when they buy the ZSN Pro X. Plus, folks who prize sound quality the most will like this headset’s frequency response.